Maifunti/terminal-paint/README.md

 * linux based os.
 Tested on native Ubuntu and Windows Subsystem for Linux Ubuntu.
 ANSI compatible terminal
 * Win console / Powershell support is limited.
 Tests pass with MRI ruby but expect to run in to compatibility issues with jruby/powershell.

+# Installation
+* cd to project directory and run `gem build terminal-paint`.
+This will create a gem file `terminal-paint-0.0.1.gem`
+* run `gem install terminal-paint-0.0.1.gem`

-### Using the optional ncurses driver
+### Using the optional ncurses driver (only available with MRI Ruby)
 #### Installation on ubuntu
   * make sure libncursesw is installed `sudo apt install libnursesw-dev`
   * install ruby
-  * cd to project directory and run `gem build`.
+  * cd to project directory and run `gem build terminal-paint`.
 This will create a gem file `terminal-paint-0.0.1.gem`
   * run `gem install terminal-paint-0.0.1.gem`
 #### Common Issues
   * If you built the `curses` gem before ncursesw was installed, it's possible that the native extension linked to the older ncurses library instead of ncursesw.
 To fix this uninstall and reinstall the curses gem.